-Learning to play a musical instrument is associated with various advantages such as building on your self-esteem, powering your intellectual capacity, or expanding your social circle.
+Playing a musical instrument has various advantages, such as building your self-esteem, powering your intellectual capacity, or expanding your social circle.

-Here are a few reasons which could be considered for taking up an instrument this year.
+Here are a few reasons to consider for taking up an instrument this year.

 Learning how to play a new instrument sharpens your thought process.

-As Einstein once said, “Life without playing music is inconceivable to me.
+As Einstein once said, “Life without playing music is inconceivable.
 I live my daydreams in music.
-I see my life in terms of music.
+I see my Life in terms of music.
 I get the most joy in life out of music.”
-Over further consideration of Einstein had declared, studies predict a strong coherence between music learning and academic excellence in both children and adults.
-This also sends stimuli to the brain, improves its functions, and optimizes critical thinking skills, which hold a significant role in Maths and Science.
+Over further consideration, Ei nstein declared studies predict a strong coherence between music learning and academic excellence in children and adults.
+This also sends stimuli to the brain, improves its functions, and optimizes critical thinking skills, which are significant in Maths and Science.

-It not only nurtures your brain, but it also helps one to expand their peers to a much engaging and cheerful social circle.
+It nurtures your brain and helps you expand your peers to a much more engaging and cheerful social circle.
 Developing relationships with a diverse range of people will be assisted if you join a group that celebrates music in all its essence.

 It acts as a stress relief.

-Music is indeed a healing tool for its calming nature and the distinct impact on our emotions, and it has also been studied that it lowers heart rate and blood pressure.
+Music is indeed a healing tool for its calming nature and distinct impact on our emotions, and it has also been studied that it lowers heart rate and blood pressure.
 Slow-paced classical music is often believed to be far more advantageous, as declared by Psychologist Jane Collingwood.
-She says, “Listening to music can have a tremendously relaxing effect on our minds and bodies, prolonged, quiet classical music.
-This type of music can have a beneficial effect on our physiological functions, slowing the pulse and heart rate, lowering blood pressure, and decreasing the levels of stress hormones.”
+She says, “Listening to music can tremendously relax our minds and bodies, prolonged, quiet classical music.
+This type of music can benefit our physiological functions, slowing the pulse and heart rate, lowering blood pressure, and decreasing the levels of stress hormones.”

 You become more creative as you play music.